 A RAP sponsor is any employer, association, committee, or organization that operates a RAP.
 This entity assumes the full responsibility for administration and operation of the apprenticeship program.
 Sponsors may be a single business or a consortium of businesses.
 Community colleges and community-based organizations may also serve as RAP sponsors.
 Alternatively, the sponsor may be a workforce intermediary, such as an industry association, labor-management organization, or Local Workforce Development Board (Board).
-8

 Through FFY'22 Q2, 26 of the 28 local workforce development areas (WDAs) across Texas had one or more RAPs based within their boundaries.
-Additionally, a RAP based in one WDA may work with individuals located in another WDA.